Adaptation Fund (AF)

 Funding volume and Germany’s contribution

 The Adaptation Fund was originally financed by revenues from the trading of certified emission reductions (CERs) and voluntary contributions from donor countries.
 However, donor countries have been restrained with their contributions for a long time because of the innovative financing basis.
 In recent years the financial situation of the Adaptation Fund has been strained due to the ongoing poor state of emissions trading.
 The lack of revenue from the sale of CERs has made it almost entirely dependent on donations.
-Under the Paris Agreement, the Fund is expected to be funded by a fee on international emissions trading schemes as well as voluntary public and private contributions.
+Under the Paris Agreement, a mandatory share of 5% of the proceeds from Article 6.4 and possible voluntary contributions under Article 6.2 are to flow into the fund.
+However, these funds are not expected until the end of 2026 at the earliest and are subject to market volatility, fluctuating demand, and external shocks.
+As a result, the Adaptation Fund is to date almost entirely dependent on grants.
+These grants are usually provided as annual pledges by donor countries.
+In 2019, Sweden became the first donor to make a multi-year commitment to the fund.
+Other countries (e.g., Ireland, Iceland, Norway, Switzerland, and South Korea) have since adopted this practice.
+This allows for longer-term planning security for the Adaptation Fund.